This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this shaved Brussels sprouts salad recipe, check out our Leftover Ingredients Recipe Finder.

-- Parsley: Fresh parsley adds a bright, fresh note to the salad.
-It’s rich in vitamins A, C, and K. If you don’t have parsley, feel free to leave it out altogether.
-Consider using extra parsley in Tabbouleh or Cheddar Biscuits.
+- Parsley: Adds a bright, fresh finish.
+High in vitamins A, C, and K. Optional, but great if you have it.
+Try extra parsley in Tabbouleh or Cheddar Biscuits.

-- 3-2-1 Vinaigrette: This simple vinaigrette is made with 3 parts olive oil, 2 parts red wine vinegar, and 1 part dijon mustard.
-It’s a light and tangy dressing that complements the fresh vegetables well.
-If you’re short on time, your favorite store-bought vinaigrette can be used as a substitute.
+- 3-2-1 Vinaigrette: A simple mix of 3 parts olive oil, 2 parts red wine vinegar, and 1 part Dijon mustard.
+Tangy and light—perfect for the salad.
+A store-bought vinaigrette works too if needed.

 Recipe Variations

-- Include Grated Cheese: Parmesan or goat cheese adds a savory element that pairs well with the Brussels sprouts.
+- Grated Cheese: Try Parmesan or goat cheese for a savory, creamy element.

-- Top with Nuts: Pine nuts or walnuts add extra crunch and flavor.
+- Nuts: Pine nuts or walnuts add crunch and rich flavor.

-- Add Protein: Mix in some cooked chicken or tofu to make the salad more filling.
+- Protein: Add cooked chicken or tofu to make the salad more filling.

 These step-by-step photos and instructions help you visualize how make this recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Prepare the Brussels Sprouts: Thinly slice the Brussels sprouts using a sharp knife or a mandoline if you have one.
-Place them in a bowl.
+- Slice the Brussels Sprouts: Thinly slice with a sharp knife or mandoline and place in a large bowl.

-- Prepare the Cabbage: I like to thinly slice the cabbage and then rough chop it into smaller pieces.
-Add the chopped cabbage to the bowl with the Brussels sprouts.
+- Prep the Cabbage: Thinly slice the red cabbage, then roughly chop into smaller pieces.
+Add to the bowl.

-- Add Onions and Parsley: Chop the red onions and finely chop the parsley.
+- Add Onion and Parsley: Chop the red onion and finely chop the parsley.
 Add both to the bowl.

-- Dress the Salad: Drizzle some of the vinaigrette over the salad.
-Taste as you go and add as much or as little as you’d like.
+- Dress the Salad: Drizzle with some of the vinaigrette and toss.
+Taste and add more dressing as needed.

 Expert Tips

-- Make Ahead: This salad can be made ahead and stored in the fridge for up to two days.
+- Make Ahead: The salad holds up well—store it in the fridge for up to 2 days.

 Serving Suggestions

-This small batch Brussels sprouts salad is versatile and pairs well with many dishes.
-Here are some ideas:
+This Brussels sprouts salad is light, fresh, and pairs well with many dishes:

-- With Baked Chicken Thighs: A perfect match for a light yet satisfying meal.
+- With Baked Chicken Thighs: A flavorful, balanced pairing.

-- With a Reuben Sandwich or a Hamburger: Adds a fresh, crunchy side to your favorite sandwich or burger.
+- With a Reuben Sandwich or Hamburger: Adds a crisp, crunchy side.

-- With a Twice Baked Potato: Complements the creamy and cheesy flavors of a baked potato.
+- With a Twice Baked Potato: Complements rich, cheesy flavors.

-- As a Holiday Side Dish: Perfect for Thanksgiving for one or two, or any holiday meal.
+- As a Holiday Side Dish: Great for Thanksgiving dinner, or any small holiday meal.

 Frequently Asked Questions

-Keep it in an airtight container in the fridge for up to two days.
+Store in an airtight container in the refrigerator and enjoy within 2 days.

 Ways To Use Leftover Ingredients